thurakhant/cote_network_logger/README.md

 A powerful Flutter package for real-time HTTP network monitoring during development and staging environments.

+---

+## 📦 What's New in 1.1.0 (2025-06-03)
+- **Single transaction per HTTP call:** No more duplicate rows for request/response.
+Each HTTP call is now represented by a single transaction in the dashboard.
+- **Improved log grouping:** Status updates in real-time, with clear distinction between pending, completed, and failed requests.
+- **Dart conventions:** Codebase refactored for best practices and pub.dev compliance.
+- **Better error and response body handling.**
+- **Documentation and README improvements.**

+---

 ## ✨ Features

 - 🔍 **Real-time network monitoring** - See HTTP requests as they happen